bigskysoftware/_hyperscript/www/docs.md

 ### <a name="behaviors"></a>[Behaviors](#behaviors)

 Behaviors allow you to bundle together some hyperscript code (that would normally go in the _ attribute of an element) so that it can be "installed" on any other.
+They are defined with [the `behavior` keyword](/features/behavior):

 ```hyperscript
 behavior Removable